Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Experimental Validation and Applications: A knee exoskeleton and a prosthetic ankle

 Each of the trajectories from inverse kinematics and dynamics defines a matrix $\bs{Q}$ and a vector $\bs{q}$, which are the parameters for the optimization problem (\ref{eq:SOMA}).
 In the SOMA, the sit-to-stand trajectories define the parameters in the optimization objective, and the rest of the trajectories define the parameters of the quadratic constraints.
 The SOSA uses the same optimization objective as the SOMA without the quadratic constraints.
 The SOMA reduced \kneeSOMATorquePercent{} sit-to-stand RMS-knee-torque compared to not wearing the parallel spring.
 The SOSA reduced it by \kneeSOSATorquePercent{}.
 The main advantage of the SOMA over the SOSA is that it guarantees that RMS torque will not increase for any other tasks (\eg, walking), as shown in Fig.~\ref{fig:torqueResultsKneeExo}.
 In terms of optimal stiffness and preload, the SOMA represents the point within the intersection of all the ellipses that minimizes sit-to-stand RMS torque.
 The SOSA is the center of the sit-to-stand ellipse, \ie, the point that globally minimizes sit-to-stand RMS-knee-torque (Fig.~\ref{fig:ellipseResultsKneeExo}).

 The ellipses (Fig.~\ref{fig:ellipseResultsKneeExo}) and numerical solver results (Fig.~\ref{fig:torqueResultsKneeExo}) complement each other.
 Expressing beneficial spring parameters as points within a ellipse contextualizes the selection of stiffness and preload with respect to a set of tasks.
-For example, the relative size of the stair descend and walking ellipses justifies prioritizing walking -- any design that benefits walking also benefits stair ascend.
+For example, the relative size of the stair descent and walking ellipses justifies prioritizing walking -- any design that benefits walking also benefits stair ascent.
 Numerical optimization complements the geometric approach for a large number of tasks.
-For example, a design that includes walking at a continuous range of speeds and inclines may represent an untractable number of ellipses.
+For example, a design that includes walking at a continuous range of speeds and inclines may represent an intractable number of ellipses.
 In this scenario, the optimization solver can provide a single point that makes the right compromise between the large set of tasks.
-Navigating the stiffness and preload design space depends on the application and engineering judgement, for example, there are scenarios where a point can benefit a set of tasks even if the point is outside a particular ellipse.
-The following application exemplifies this scenario using energy consumption as the optimization objective.